What Happens To My Parlay If a Game Pushes or Gets Cancelled?

 The bet is not graded as a loss.
 Rather, the leg that pushes is removed from the parlay, lowering the odds.
 You won’t lose the parlay until one game actually loses.

-In fact, in any scenario where a leg of a bet in a parlay is a push, that leg will be removed from the parlay.
+In fact, in any scenario where a leg of a bet in a parlay is a push or the game gets cancelled, that leg will be removed from the parlay.

 Consider the hypothetical parlay above.
 Here is how the payouts of a 6-team NFL spread parlay would look with additional pushes.
 Each leg of the wager has odds of -110.